redox-os/kernel/README.md

 ## Guidelines

-### A rotten house is built on a rotten fundament.
+### A rotten house is built on a rotten foundation.

 Don't fool yourself.
 You are likely not getting back to the ugly code.
 Write it the right way **first time**, and make sure you only move on when it's